sucho-archiving/sucho-archiving.github.io/security.md

 ## Checking links

 Some servers in Eastern Europe are now under coordinated and uncoordinated attack.
-Many others have been magnets for malware and other nonsense from day immemorial.
+Many others have been magnets for malware and other nonsense from time immemorial.
 Anyone working with links, whether it's Browserstrix or Web Recorder should check those links first.

 **BEFORE** you click on a link, or enter it into your web browser, check the link with [Sucuri SiteCheck service](https://sitecheck.sucuri.net/) first.
 You can also use any comparable service.